Tributary to the Table River - 125231 - Appendix

 Fish Sampling

-A total six sites were sampled in the vicinity of crossing 125231 with three sites located upstream and three sites located downstream of the Chuckinka-Table FSR.
-Electrofishing results are summarised in Tables 5.3 - 5.4 and Figure 5.3.
-A total of 59 rainbow trout were captured upstream, and 27 rainbow trout were captured downstream (Figures 5.4 - 5.7).
+In 2023, a total six sites were sampled in the vicinity of crossing 125231 with three sites located upstream and three sites located downstream of the Chuckinka-Table FSR.
+Electrofishing results are summarised in Tables 5.4 - 5.5 and Figure 5.5.
+A total of 59 rainbow trout were captured upstream, and 27 rainbow trout were captured downstream (Figure 5.9).
 All fish captured with a fork length greater than 60mm were tagged with Passive Integrated Transponders (PIT tags) with data stored here.

 5.2 Conclusion

-As PSCIS crossing 197493 located on the CN Railway approximately 200m downstream of the Chuckinka-Table FSR where replacement of PSCIS crossing 125231 is planned, is a fully embedded culvert considered pasable at the time of assessments in 2019 and again in 2022, restoration of fish passage at the FSR provides a relatively rare opportunity in the Table River watershed toremediate fish passage on a forest service road where passage is not also impeded by a CN Railway structure.
-Although the stream is smaller in size, it is located within an area designated as a fisheries sensitive watershed with habitat presence suitable for bull trout (Western Arctic population) which has been assessed by the Committee on the Status of Endangered Wildlife in Canada as a species of special concern (P. Beaudry 2014; COSEWIC 2012b).
+PSCIS crossing 125231 on the Chuchinka-Table FSR offered a relatively rare opportunity in the Table River watershed to remediate fish passage on a forest service road, due to the downstream PSCIS crossing 197493 being fully embedded and passable in both 2019 and 2022, and passage was not also impeded by a CN Railway structure.
+Although the stream is smaller in size, it is located within an area designated as a fisheries sensitive watershed with habitat presence suitable for bull trout (Western Arctic population) which has been assessed by the Committee on the Status of Endangered Wildlife in Canada as a species of special concern and now confirmed as present within the subject stream (P. Beaudry 2014; COSEWIC 2012b; DWB Consulting Services Ltd. 2024).

-Resampling of fish at the site in future years of the project is recommended to build our understanding of fish use, movement and health in the stream providing valueable data for monitoring the effectiveness of crossing replacement.
-Additionally, aquisition of aerial imagery following structure replacement is recommended so that aerial imagery and 3D models generated from the data can be compared to products generated from data gathered in 2023.
-These comparisons will be useful for communications related to the project as well as for providing insight into changes in stream morphology, effectiveness of environmental management plans and site rehabilitation efforts following construction.
+Resampling of fish at crossing 125231 in the future is recommended to build our understanding of fish use, movement and health in the stream. eDNA could be considered as a method to detect bull trout presence upstream of the crossing.
+Additionally, future acquisition of aerial imagery or lidar is recommended so that a time series of imagery and 3D models generated from the data can be compared.
+These comparisons will be useful - not only for communications related to the project - but also for providing insight into changes in stream morphology and vegetation changes following construction.

 fpr_table_fish_site()